cs320-wisc/f22/labs/lab13.md

 4. learn how to read [raster data](./raster) to a numpy array

-5. remember that each study group member should fill the TopHat question: https://app.tophat.com/e/594996
+5. remember that each study group member **who attended in-person** should fill the TopHat question: https://app.tophat.com/e/594996